-Last April, Mr. Bowers of Peoria, AZ, was the victim of arson.
+Over a year ago, Mr. Bowers of Peoria, AZ, was the victim of arson.
 He pulled his revolver, shot the suspect, and could have created a huge mess for himself with his loose lips.

 The only thing you should ever do after a defensive gun use, is call the police, and then your lawyer. (please note that I’ve included the video interview at the bottom of this article)

 Now, I’m not an attorney so nothing I say here should be taken as legal advice, but I do know some firearms-specific attorneys who all agree on something: